How to scrape an API with pagination in JavaScript

 // paginate-api.mjs

-/* A small helper so every request shares timeout and JSON handling.
+/* a small helper so every request shares timeout and JSON handling.

 AbortSignal.timeout is built into Node 18+. */